A version of this post originally appeared in the April 23, 2020 issue of The Content Technologist with the email subject line "How do you rate."

 Who know you could say “peas and beans” like that and sound so revolutionary?

-The lyric reminds me of Adrienne Maree Brown’s Emergent Strategy, wherein Brown discusses natural propagation, mushrooms that thrive and grow faster than any human social network, birds that congregate and migrate and fly halfway around the world in evolutionary rhythms that are so beyond natural human behavior.
+The lyric reminds me of adrienne maree brown’s Emergent Strategy, wherein Brown discusses natural propagation, mushrooms that thrive and grow faster than any human social network, birds that congregate and migrate and fly halfway around the world in evolutionary rhythms that are so beyond natural human behavior.
 My main takeaway from Emergent Strategy: although we try to force social change through the ersatz systems humans have built, through media stories and politics, the most effective methods for building momentum for change mimic those natural processes.
 Growth and connection from below is more more effective than commandeering the story.

 In Jurassic Park, Jeff Goldblum says, "Life finds a way." [gif]